-Possession and/or use of firearms, explosives, ammunition, fireworks, weapons including, but not limited to, catapults, knives (except sharp blades required by academic class e.g.: Art), paintball guns, pellet guns (including any "toy" gun that discharges any object), or other deadly weapons or dangerous chemicals.
+Possession and/or use of firearms, explosives, ammunition, fireworks, weapons including, but not limited to, catapults, knives (except sharp blades required by academic class e.g.: Art and knives used only for the consumption of food), paintball guns, pellet guns (including any "toy" gun that discharges any object), or other deadly weapons or dangerous chemicals.

 Deree-ACG expects that its students comply with the Greek law.
-In addition to imposing disciplinary sanctions, the College may refer students for prosecution for conduct prohibited in accordance with the Greek law, such as discrimination; assault; harassment; sexual harassment/misconduct; theft; possession and/or use of weapons or explosives; possession, sale, purchase, use and/or distribution of illegal substances.
+In addition to imposing disciplinary sanctions, the College may refer students for prosecution for conduct prohibited in accordance with the Greek law, such as discrimination; assault; harassment; sexual violence/assault/harassment; theft; possession and/or use of weapons or explosives; possession, sale, purchase, use or distribution of illegal substances.